 - Energy efficient

-- Very safe compared to gas and electric
+- Safer than gas and electric

 - Easy to clean (no burnt-on food, and you can use paper towels under a pot to catch splatters!)